AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 **Repository install instructions**

 Initiate git with the command: "git init"
-Then to clone this repository use the command: "git clone https://github.com/DTG-SQUAD-2021/RFM.git"
+Then to clone this repository using the command: "git clone https://github.com/DTG-SQUAD-2021/RFM.git"

 **Repository configuration instructions**